 - 2.3 Another proposal was that the provision of grants to local youth providers be ceased (a saving of £30,000) with providers being directed to the Torbay Lottery which had been established to enable local organisations to raise funds.
-A representative of one of the organisations which had previously been in receipt of a youth grants (the Acorn Centre) made the point that [to be completed following OSB on 13 December].
+A representative of one of the organisations which had previously been in receipt of a youth grants (the Acorn Centre) who recognised the financial pressures that the Council was under but highlighted the preventative work undertaken by the local youth providers.
+He also highlighted that the Youth Trust was not yet up and running and it was not yet clear the impact that this would make on youth provision in Torbay.
 The Director of Children's Services assured members that, as well as the local lottery, support would also be provided to organisations in order to facilitate their bidding processes for other external grants. - 2.4 Representatives from the community swimming pools at Swim Torquay and Admiral Pool, Brixham spoke on the proposal to create a reserve fund which would continue to provide access to funding for the pools but which would result in a revenue budget saving of £47,000.
 However, it was unclear to the Panel, and the organisations concerned about what the proposed reserve fund could be used for.
 Therefore the Panel recommend that clarity on this issue is provided and that the reserve fund should be available to meet costs arising from both unforeseen capital expenses as well as reductions in income. - 2.5 The Elected Mayor's proposals included a reduction in funding to the Community

 Development Trust of £60,000 which was in line with the organisation becoming selffinancing as originally envisaged.
 The Panel heard from a representative of the Trust that it was not in a position to be self-financing at this stage as pressures in other funding streams have had a disproportionate impact. - 2.6 The Panel also sought the views of the Elected Mayor on whether he was confident that the Council provided the right level of bus subsidies to meet the needs of the community.
+The Board will be writing to the Elected Mayor and his Executive Lead seeking answers to the questions that were raised during the review.